lexytxt/poetryfrom061/messages/russian-roulette.md

 # Russian roulette

+Go ahead,
-Go ahead, pull the trigger,
+pull the trigger,
 why put up a fight?

-When you can be another “you deserve better” by the end of the night.
+When you can be another
+“you deserve better”
+by the end of the night.

 Tell me pretty white lies
-about how you only have eyes for me.
+like, "I swear,
+I feel the heat."

 Tell me pretty white lies
+like, "I never tasted
-about how you never tasted nothing so sweet.
+nothing so sweet."

+When the shot
-But the shot still rings out
+still rings out
-at the end of the night.
+it's my teeth that I'll bite,

+saying, "Go ahead, babe,
+disappoint me,"
-So go ahead, babe, disappoint me because you do it just right.
+because you do it just right.